 …..

-For HRCP, the 6 octet SFC allows up to 248 frames to be sent in multiple superframes.
+For HRCP, the 6 octet SFC allows up to 248 frames or subframes to be sent in multiple superframes.
 In the worst case scenario described in C.3.1, the duration for transmitting 248 frames using 6 octet SFC is 4.17 days.
 6 octet time token is used in HRCP.
 In the worst case scenario where a HRCP PNC keeps transmitting beacons and no DEV is associated, the time token will roll over every 254 years if we assume 28.5 μs beacon interval.

 Change the following paragraphs in clause 8.1.7 (Freshness protection) of 802.15.3-2016 as follows: